Lots of airport lounge access. Get into all Amex Centurion lounges, Delta SkyClubs, and Priority Pass lounges.

-The Enhanced Business Platinum earns 1 Membership Reward point per dollar spent on all purchases.
-If you make a single purchase over $5,000 – the Amex Enhanced Business Platinum will earn a bonus half Membership Reward point per dollar spent, or 1.5 Membership Rewards per dollar spent in total.
-There are generally other credit cards that earn more points or miles back for spending, but the Amex Enhanced Biz Platinum has other benefits that still might make it worth it.
+The Business Platinum earns 1 Membership Reward point per dollar spent on all purchases.
+If you make a single purchase over $5,000 – the Amex Business Platinum will earn a bonus half Membership Reward point per dollar spent, or 1.5 Membership Rewards per dollar spent in total.
+There are generally other credit cards that earn more points or miles back for spending, but the Amex Business Platinum has other benefits that still might make it worth it.

 $200 Annual Airline Fee Credit (only available for a single chosen airline each year)

 Lounge Access (American Express Centurion Lounges, Priority Pass, and Delta SkyClubs)

 10 Gogo inflight wifi passes and unlimited Boingo Internet